natelee-tw/happiness-detector/README.md

 ![Cover page](gif/gif-extra-large.gif?raw=true "App")

 The app is also packaged for deployment on Heroku.
-But as this app requires both openCV and tensorflow to run, it could not qualify for the free tier.
+However, as this app requires both openCV and tensorflow, it does not qualify for Heroku free tier.

 ## Overview
 "Happyness Detector" is an emotion detector web APP deployed on Streamlit.